chinamike65/hugo-tuolesi/content/book3/book3en.md

 The strong proliferative nature of the identity of the actor

 Sometimes, the identities of the actors are different, and the size of the retribution is also different.
 Those who have not received ordination, such as those who have just taken refuge but have not yet received ordination, are compared with those who have taken the five precepts.
-Those who take the five precepts create a little bad karma, and the karma will be very large; on the contrary, if they create a little good karma, The good news is also very big.
+Those who take the five precepts create a little bad karma, and the karma will be very large; on the contrary, if they create a little good karma, the effect is also very big.

 316